VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 messaging infrastructure and Windows Azure table storage based event store.

+# Migrating from the V1 to the V2 Release

+If you have been running the V1 release and have data that you would like to preserve as you migrate to the V2 release, the following steps describe how you can perform this migration in Windows Azure.

+1. Stop the the running V1 deployment in Windows Azure.
+2. Run the migration utility **MigrationToV2** in the **Conference** solution.
+3. Deploy the V2 release to Windows Azure.

+The **MigrationToV2** utility uses the same **Settings.xml** file as the other projects in the **Conference** solution in addition to its own **Application.config** file to specify the Windows Azure storage account and SQL connection strings.

 # Known Issues

 ## Runtime Activation Error in Debug Mode